nakatsuma/GES-PEARL/README.md

 (finance) PS C:\Users\Thomas>
 ```

-To install CVXPY, type
+To install `CVXPY`, type

 ```IPython
 (finance) PS C:\Users\Thomas> pip install cvxpy
 ```

-To check whether CVXPY is installed without errors, type
+To check whether `CVXPY` is installed without errors, type

 ```IPython
 (finance) PS C:\Users\Thomas> nosetests cvxpy
 ```

-If no error message appears, CVXPY is properly installed.
+If no error message appears, `CVXPY` is properly installed.

-Note: You may encounter some error messages in Windows, but they seem harmless.
+*Note: You may encounter some error messages in Windows, but they seem harmless.*

 Finally type